StarKat7/Disgraceman/README.md

 * Sound effects
 * Make the letter buttons look like rocks
 * Darken the knight upon losing, as if he's been scorched
+* Use random word API to have an even greater variety of words

 ## Original Wireframe